chandlerlester/chandlerlester/README.md

 On Github, I'm currently working on:
 - Editing and posting more code from my dissertation
-- Learning more about Julia's pacakges and applications
+- Learning more about Julia's packages and applications
 - Brushing up on my Fortran and practicing R